Craigadam

 Our Inspector's view

-Set on a farm, this elegant country house offers gracious living in a relaxed environment.
+Craigadam is an elegant country house, set on a farm that offers gracious living in a relaxed environment.
 The large bedrooms, most set around a courtyard, are strikingly individual in style.
 Public areas include a billiard room, and the panelled dining room which features a magnificent 15-seater table, is the setting for Celia Pickup's delightful meals.
 A licensed bar offers a wide array of wines, spirits and beers.
+Craigadam won the Best Scottish Breakfast of the Year award for 2023 and has recently installed a hot tub for the self catering apartment that it offers.

 Awards, accolades & Welcome Schemes